vshih/CloudDiff/README.txt

 Current Version Release Notes:

-2016-01-05 update (version 1.0.2.14) - Inline diff restored; external diff support coming soon.
-Removed NPAPI requirement, since it is no longer supported.
+2017-01-18 update (version 1.0.2.15) - External diff restored; requires a separate "DropboxDiff Helper" installation.

-Provides two options for comparing different versions of your Dropbox files:  1) a side-by-side diff within your browser, or 2) an external diff tool (to be restored soon).
+Provides two options for comparing different versions of your Dropbox files:  1) a side-by-side diff within your browser, or 2) an external diff tool.
 This can be TortoiseMerge, kdiff3, FileMerge, or any tool which can be triggered from a command line.

 In the "Previous versions" view of the Dropbox web interface of any file, a column is added which allows you to select two versions to compare.
-Click the "Inline Diff" button to view the difference in-browser, or the Diff button to trigger your configured diff tool.
+Click the "Inline Diff" button to view the difference in-browser, or the "Diff" button to trigger your configured diff tool.

 Supports Windows, Mac, and Linux as far as I know, though I can't be sure every possible configuration is covered.